bionoren/thermostat/readme.md

 * acPin (int): GPIO pin for the AC compressor
 * heatPin (int): GPIO pin for the heater
 * db.file (string): path to the database file
+* db.migrations (string): path to the database migrations
 * log.type (string): stderr or file
 * log.level (string): panic, error, warn, info, or debug
 * log.file (string): filename (if log type is file)